Quick start

 command.

-In addition, the decorator provides a profile: bool
+In addition, the decorator accepts a profile: bool

 profile=True,